 2. Organic cotton avoids the use of GMO seeds.

 Conventional cotton makers may alter the chemical structure of their seeds, turning them into GMO seeds to create plants that are resistant to certain insects or insecticides.
 They may also attempt to engineer the plant’s genetic makeup for optimal yield.
-In organic farming, treatments like these aren’t permitted.
-Instead, organic cotton creates a bloom that’s more natural and arguably healthier for farmers, soil, and consumers.
+In organic farming, these types of treatments aren’t permitted.
+The result is a cotton bloom that’s more natural and arguably healthier for farmers, soil, and consumers.

 Greenhouse gases like carbon dioxide are a root cause of global warming.
-Currently, the industrialized world emits more carbon than the plants, sea, and marshes can absorb.
-Organic cotton farming currently produces 46% fewer greenhouse gases than conventional cotton farming.
+Currently, our industrialized world emits more carbon than the plants, sea, and marshes can absorb.
+Organic cotton farming currently produces 46% fewer greenhouse gases than conventional cotton farming does.
 While that's not a perfect number by any means, it’s a step in the right direction.